 Oh, man, at the age of 44, I was standing in kitchens, not knowing what it was like to go to sleep without being in mortal terror.
 I was in horrible, endless, irrevocable debt.
 I had no health insurance.
 I didn’t pay my taxes.
 I couldn’t pay my rent.
 It was a nightmare, but it's all been different for about 15 years.
 If it looks like my life is comfortable, well, that’s a very new thing for me.

-When you did get a taste of success with Kitchen Confidential’s surprise bestseller status, you seized the moment and became what we now refer to as a “celebrity chef.”
-But you didn’t stay in that category very long, doing travel shows and writing crime novels, marching to the beat of your own drummer.
+When you did get a taste of success with Kitchen Confidential’s surprise bestseller status, you seized the moment and became what we now refer to as a 'celebrity chef.'
+But it wasn't long before you branched out, doing travel shows and writing crime novels.
 What’s that all about?

 I may not be the smartest guy in the world, but I am constitutionally incapable of doing the same thing over and over again.
 I lived that way for 30 years, doing the same ole, same ole — washing dishes, working the line.
 Life’s short, man, and I have a restless mind.

 Kitchen Confidential is such a brilliant book, one that in many ways cleared the path for the slew of warts-and-all memoirs published since then.
 What was the thought process, writing that book?

 I’m sure you’ll be disappointed at how inelegant was my thought process back then.
 (Laughs) With Kitchen Confidential, I just didn’t give a shit at all what people might think.
 I didn’t think anyone was going to read it, so what did it matter?
 I just told the truth on every page.
 With every sentence.
 And I’m glad I did.